scarlett-foundation/scarlett-core/README-Genesis-Fair-Launch.md

 ## Overview

-The Genesis Fair Launch feature implements a **Satoshi-style anonymous decentralization mechanism** where the founding validator (genesis account) can permanently burn their entire stake, removing themselves from the network and reducing the total token supply.
+The Genesis Fair Launch feature implements a **Satoshi-style anonymous decentralization mechanism** where the founding validator (genesis account) can **progressively burn their stake** in flexible amounts, gradually reducing their control and the total token supply.

 This creates **true decentralization** by:
-- ✅ **Eliminating founder control** - Genesis keys become useless after execution
+- ✅ **Flexible decentralization** - Burn any amount, any time
+- ✅ **Gradual approach** - Test with small amounts, scale up
 - ✅ **Reducing token supply** - All genesis tokens are burned (not redistributed)
-- ✅ **One-time execution** - Cannot be repeated or reversed
+- ✅ **Multiple executions** - Can be called repeatedly until all stake is burned
 - ✅ **Network safety** - Requires minimum validator diversity before execution
 - ✅ **Transparent process** - All actions are recorded on-chain with events